 In her final year of study, Emily began working as a communications intern at the University, where she gained experience in external engagement, the development office, and communications.

 “Working at the University allowed me to put the practical skills I had learnt throughout my degree into practice.
 One minute I was learning how to write press releases in class, the next I was writing them in real life for the University!”

-Already one month in, Emily is loving her job and looks forward to coming to work every day.
-She spends her days interviewing students, writing news stories, and producing marketing collateral for the University.
+Emily spent her days interviewing students, writing news stories, and producing marketing collateral for the University.

 “I have always been so interested in meeting new people and finding out about their lives.
 To be able to combine that with my love for writing is a dream come true.”